This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Best time to visit Mojácar Pueblo

-If you love to soak up the sun, then the ultimate time to visit Mojácar is during the summer or late fall.
-During these months you can expect up to 13 hours of sunshine per day and temperatures as high as 40°C. The only downfall to visiting during the summer is of course its peak tourism season, which means lots of crowds and high accommodation prices.
+If you love to soak up the sun, then the ultimate time to visit Mojácar is summer or late fall.
+During these months you can expect up to 13 hours of sunshine per day and temperatures as high as 40°C. But this is also peak tourism season, which means lots of crowds and high accommodation prices.

 Must read >> Discover Spain’s stunning pink lake – Laguna Salada de Torrevieja